1. Overview

 3.2 Potential Conflicts of Interest

-If a reviewer is unsure whether something constitutes a potential conflict of interest, we ask the reviewer to declare any potential conflict of interest and email it to the journal editorial office as soon as possible.
+If a reviewer is unsure whether something constitutes a potential conflict of interest, we ask the reviewer to declare any potential conflict of interest and email it to the journal Editorial Office as soon as possible.
 Possible conflicts of interest include (but are not limited to):

 Note that if reviewers are asked to evaluate manuscripts they previously reviewed for other journals, this is not considered to be a conflict of interest.
 In this case, reviewers are encouraged to let the Editorial Office know whether the manuscript has been improved or not compared to previous versions.